What is pneumonia?

 Blood tests.
 This test may be used to see whether infection is present and if infection has spread to the bloodstream (blood cultures).
 Arterial blood gas testing checks the amount of oxygen in your bloodstream.

-- Sputum culture.
+- source link Sputum culture.
 This test is done on the material that is coughed up from the lungs and into the mouth.
 It’s often used to see if there’s an infection in the lungs.

-- Pulse oximetry.
+- watch Pulse oximetry.
 An oximeter is a small machine that measures the amount of oxygen in the blood.
 A small sensor is taped or clipped onto a finger.
 When the machine is on, a small red light can be seen in the sensor.
 The test is painless and the red light does not get hot.

-- Chest CT scan.
+- go site Chest CT scan.
 This imaging procedure uses a combination of X-rays and computer technology to produce sharp, detailed horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than regular X-rays.

 Bronchoscopy.
 This is direct exam of the bronchi (the main airways of the lungs) using a flexible tube (called a bronchoscope).
 It helps to evaluate and diagnose lung problems, assess blockages, and take out samples of tissue and/or fluid for testing,

-- Pleural fluid culture.
+- see Pleural fluid culture.
 In this test, a sample of a fluid sample is taken from the pleural space.
 This is the space between the lungs and chest wall.
 A long, thin needle is put through the skin between the ribs and into the pleural space.
 Fluid is pulled into a syringe attached to the needle.
 It is sent to the lab where it’s tested to find out which bacteria is causing the pneumonia.